briancpark/numc/README.md

 ```

 #### Failed Idea (Matrix Transpose)
-This was one of our first drafts with matrix multiplication, and we though transforming the matrix would work, as the dot products can be efficiently organized and multiplied.
+This was one of our first drafts with matrix multiplication improvements, and we thought transforming the matrix would work, as the dot products can be efficiently organized and multiplied.
 But this only gave us a 45X speedup.
 It was probably due to a bottleneck of trying to transpose and copy the matrix down, not pulling down the amortized runtime.
-Also there are too many stores going on, so eventually we had to scrap this early on.
+Also there are too many `_mm256_storeu_pd` going on, which can hurt performance.
+So eventually we had to scrap this early on.
 Fortunately, we started the project early and were able to come up with the 120X solution shown above.

 ```c
 double *b_t_rows = (double*) calloc(mat2->rows * mat2->cols, sizeof(double));